Core outcome set: Methodology

-In general, the process for selecting a core outcome set requires a rigorous methodology in which outcomes are first pooled from all possible sources and then subsequently prioritized during a consensus process.
+In general, the process for developing a core outcome set requires rigorous methodology in which domains are first generated from all possible sources and then subsequently prioritized during a consensus process.

-A long list of outcomes is first developed by means of systematic reviews, literature reviews, and reviews of patient resources.
-Additional outcomes are identified by interviewing those with further personal, professional or scientific knowledge of the health condition, such as patients, representatives of patient support groups, physicians and other clinicians, industry scientists, and healthcare regulators.
+A long list of domains is first developed by means of systematic reviews, literature reviews, and reviews of patient resources.
+Additional domains are identified by interviewing those with further personal, professional or scientific knowledge of the health condition, such as patients, representatives of patient support groups, physicians and other clinicians, industry scientists, and healthcare regulators.

-After a list of potential outcomes is identified, an international group of experts and patients then select the outcomes most important to them by a consensus process, commonly the Delphi technique or nominal group technique.
+After a list of potential domains is identified, an international group of experts and patients then select the domains most important to them by a consensus process, commonly the Delphi technique or nominal group technique.

-For each of the selected outcomes, core outcome measures are identified and then selected through a process similar to that of core outcomes.
+For each of the selected core domains, instruments are identified and then selected through an instrument selection process.

-The selected list of outcomes and outcome measures is then published and disseminated for use by clinical trialists.
+The selected list of core domains and instruments is then published and disseminated for use by clinical trialists.
 Uptake of the core outcome set, or its active use by trialists, is encouraged.

 Examples of core outcome set initiatives

-The first initiative to standardize outcomes was led in 1970 by the World Health Organization (WHO), which attempted to create a set of outcomes for clinical trials in cancer.
+The first initiative to standardize outcomes was led in 1970 by the World Health Organization (WHO), which attempted to create a set of domains for clinical trials in cancer.
 Since then, numerous initiatives have been created to both develop core outcome sets and provide resources for other groups.

-Core outcomes in rheumatology
+Core Outcome Sets in rheumatology

 OMERACT

-Over 40 core outcome sets related to rheumatology have been developed by The Outcome Measures in Rheumatology (OMERACT) collaboration, including those for fibromyalgia, gout, and osteoporosis.
-In addition to developing core outcome sets in rheumatology, OMERACT publishes resources and handbooks for researchers across all specialties.
+Over 19 core domain sets related to rheumatology have been developed by The Outcome Measures in Rheumatology (OMERACT) collaboration, including those for fibromyalgia, gout, and osteoporosis.
+In addition to developing core outcome sets in rheumatology, OMERACT publishes resources and handbooks for researchers that can be applied across all specialties.

 General initiatives

 COMET

 The Core Outcome Measures in Effectiveness Trials (COMET) group is an international collaboration that provides extensive methodological support to all groups developing core outcome sets.
-COMET was first launched in 2010 and is currently led by Dr. Paula Williamson.
+COMET was first launched in 2010 and is currently led by Paula Williamson.